nextflow-io/nextflow/docs/executor.rst

 In a common usage scenario, the `local` executor can be useful to develop and test your pipeline script in your computer, switching to a cluster facility when you need to run it on production data.

+Nextflow does not enforce resource allocation, so the `local` executor will not prevent your processes from requesting more resources than are available.
+For more explanation, see :ref:`faq-no-resource-enforcement`.

 .. _sge-executor: